nojadzworld/reading-notes/README.md

 # Reading-Notes

 Hello!
-These are my reading notes for Code Fellows
+I'm DaJon and these are my notes for my **Code Fellows** courses.

 ## Table Of Contents

-### Code 102 Reading Notes
+# Code 102 Reading Notes

 * [Learning Markdown](./102/learning-markdown.md)